 - ½ cup peanut butter

-- 4 tsp fresh ginger, minced or grated
+- 4 teaspoon fresh ginger, minced or grated

 - 2-3 cloves garlic, minced

-- 1 tsp chili paste (I use Sambal Oelek brand) (can sub red pepper flakes)
+- 1 teaspoon chili paste (I use Sambal Oelek brand) (can sub red pepper flakes)

 - Add all of the ingredients to a food processor and pulse and together until everything is mixed together and smooth.
 The sauce will be thick, you can add water as needed to get the consistency you want.

 - Peanut sauce can be stored in the fridge in a sealed container for up to 1 week.